UniFi Controller – What are the Best Options?

 Setting up the UniFi Cloud Key is easily done with the UniFi app.
 The Cloud Key can make a Bluetooth connection to your mobile phone for instant setup.
 After the setup, you can manage your Cloud Key from anywhere in the world through unifi.ui.com.

-UniFi Dream Machine
+UniFi Dream Router/Machine

 The UniFi Dream Machines are really the flagship devices in the UniFi product line.
-They are the all-in-one devices that combine the UniFi Gateway, Cloudkey, NVR, and network switch in one device.
+They are all-in-one devices that combine the UniFi Gateway, Cloudkey, NVR, and network switch in one device.
 The Dream Wall and Dream Router also have a built-in access point which makes them a true all-in-one device.

 At the moment of writing, there are 4 Dream Machines, or actually UniFi Gateway Consoles, to choose from: